I recently got the chance to redo the error handling in two different crates I

 process (1.0 is expected to release next week).
 I was strapped for

-time and only recently had solid use cases to push failure
+time and only recently had solid use cases to push failures limits.
+I at

 least tried to provide theoretical feedback early on based on reading the code